code-and-effect/effective_website/README.md

 This workflow provides the normal `origin/master`, while maintaining the ability to pull in changes from `effective_website/master` if ever desired.

-## menus

-To change the main menu, you can use the full screen editor.
-Or:

-Edit `lib/tasks/generate/effective_menus.rake` and then run `rake generate:effective_menus`

 ## License

 MIT License.
 Copyright [Code and Effect Inc.](http://www.codeandeffect.com/)

 ## Testing